-Halog is a prescription drug approved by the Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
-Halog is also known by its drug name, Halcinonide.
+Halog is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
+Halog is also known by its drug name, halcinonide.

 Halog is a potent corticosteroid.
 It is believed that Halog works by suppressing immune system activity.